How to Clean Dirty Retainers

 3. Baking soda

-How to clean your retainers with baking soda can also be used for harder to remove debris and particles.
+You can always clean your retainers with baking soda.
+Baking soda can also be used for harder to remove debris and particles.
 Baking soda is a very gentle abrasive that can help break up dried plaque and food off of your retainers.

 4. Vinegar, baking soda & water solution